selimslab/selimslab.github.io/_NOTES/stem/technology/distibuted-systems/lsm-trees.md

 title: Log structured merge tree (LSM tree)
 ---

+Now maybe we can do better with the file-append

+Only if there is a way to keep it sorted

+you can sort after every entry but its highly inefficient

+---

-What if we have an in-memory balanced tree like an AVL tree, or red-black tree,
+What if we have an in-memory balanced tree like an AVL tree; or red-black tree,

 append write to the tree first, then periodically flush the tree to a file,

-there will be multiple files, all sorted, periodically merge them in backgrund
+there will be multiple files, all sorted, and periodically merged in the background

 These sorted string tables are called SS Tables, and a sorted file can be compressed better, leading to smaller files